vmware-archive/vsphere-storage-for-docker/doc/vmdkops-admin-cli-spec.md

 ```

 ##### `policy`
-Create, configure and show the storage policy names and their corresponding vsan policies.
-Also show which datastores they
+Create, configure and show the VSAN policy names and their corresponding VSAN policies.
+Also show whether or not they are in use.
-apply to.

 Examples:
  * `vmdkops-admin policy create --name=myPolicy --content="string"` - Create a new policy
  * `vmdkops-admin policy rm myPolicy` - Remove the given policy
  * `vmdkops-admin policy ls` - List policies and the Volumes that are using that policy.
+ * `vmdkops-admin policy update --name=myPolicy --content="string"` - Update an existing VSAN policy and
+   any volumes currently using that policy

 Note that on volume creation from docker, a policy name will be passed with a `-o` option.